-You will be asked to upload a CV, a supporting statement and a writing sample on a topic relevant to the research topic.
+You will be asked to upload a CV and a supporting statement.
 The supporting statement must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
 This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants)